microsoft/CsWin32/README.md

 * Force generation of blittable structs, COM structs instead of interfaces (for super high performance with 0 GC pressure), etc.

 To configure these settings, create a `NativeMethods.json` file in your project directory.
-Specifying the `$schema` property adds completions, descriptions and validation in many JSON editors, and in fact is where all the documentation for the available settings is found.
+Specifying the `$schema` property that points to [the schema](src/Microsoft.Windows.CsWin32/settings.schema.json) adds completions, descriptions and validation in many JSON editors, and in fact is where all the documentation for the available settings is found.

 ```json
 {